Linging/purewhite/README.md

 == README

 This README would normally document whatever steps are necessary to get the application up and running.

-And this's my first rails program, referred to [Ruby on Rails](http://railstutorial-china.org/book/) for **Chinese version** Just a sample App with many bugs, if you want the integrated [Code](https://github.com/mhartl/sample_app_3rd_edition)
+And this's my first rails program, referred to [Ruby on Rails](http://railstutorial-china.org/book/) for **Chinese version**.
+Just a sample App with many bugs, if you want the integrated [Code](https://github.com/mhartl/sample_app_3rd_edition)